jimken123/mm/README.md

 This is a general list of what needs to be added.

-#### Important/Now
+#### Most Important/Now

+- copy ohpiglet from mm/ohpiglet to github
+- repoint dns from mm to gh
+- repopulate mm on gh

+#### Secondary Importance

 - Outsider article by Jim (messy html)- Old article on kayaking in Latin America.
 - Outsider article by Coran (pdf) on Grand Canyon
 - gallery (see below)
 - About - Explain history of mm.com with screengrabs of old frontpages, talk about inventing blogging, losing content to fb
-- move ohpiglet from mm/ohpiglet to github
-- ohpiglet as non-wp?
 - old landing pages

 #### Not Important/Later

 - Can I build FB archive? - It's under settings & privacy, apparently.